-- Ash Croft Primary Academy is only accessible in some areas for those with limited mobility as not all doorways are wide enough for wheelchair users and space in disabled toilets in limited. - Communication in Print and a range of strategies to support individual needs are available and used to develop communication throughout for individual pupils with Special Educational Needs as appropriate. - Adapted/specialised furniture is provided to meet individual needs as defined by the care plans. - Space is available for small group work and individualised work for targeted learners.
+- Ash Croft Academy is accessible for those with limited mobility. - Communication in Print and a range of strategies to support individual needs are available and used to develop communication throughout for individual pupils with Special Educational Needs as appropriate. - Adapted/specialised furniture is provided to meet individual needs as defined by the care plans. - Space is available for small group work and individualised work for targeted learners.